lickdltd/chorus-dcl/README.md

 - `config`: an object with optional config parameters
   - `url`: a string to override the player url
-  - `volume`: a number to change the volume of the player
+  - `volume`: a number to change the initial volume of the player when connecting
   - `parcels`: a list of parcels coordinates to activate the player on
   - `zones`: a list of zone transform objects to activate the player on
+  - `schedule`:
+    - `start`: a date/time (utc) for when players should get connected
+    - `end`: a date/time (utc) for when players should get disconnected
   - `debug`: a boolean to enable debug

 #### Basic